The Drivel You Need. The Name You Trust.

 Writing worth reading.
 Usually.

-Yay for the return of Read Free Sunday (RFS) at The Diary.
+Q: Is Read Free Sunday (RFS) at The Diary a thing today?

-The Diary of a Nobody – Sparrow rakes in the cash.
+The Diary of a Nobody – Sparrow moves some product at the hotel’s sundry stand.
 Today’s Diary.

 ———